Originally published January 31, 2020. Updated July 11, 2023

-When we discuss the TARGIT journey to analytics excellence, it’s impossible not to mention daa. daa operates Dublin and Cork airports, the two largest airports in Ireland.
-The organization adopted TARGIT Decision Suite in 2010 to help them better manage their duty free retail shops.
+When we discuss the TARGIT journey to analytics excellence, it’s impossible not to mention Dublin Airport Authority (daa). daa operates Dublin and Cork airports, the two largest airports in Ireland.
+The organization adopted TARGIT Decision Suite in 2010 to help them better manage their duty-free retail shops.
 Since then, daa has completely transformed their analytics strategy organization-wide to become a data-driven powerhouse.

 No one knows their story better than Ray Cleary.
 Cleary, BI Manager at Dublin Airport, has been with the company for 38 years, and has been instrumental in the organization’s transformation.
 Today, Dublin Airport is the 11th largest airport in Europe.
 Last year, they served 29.6 million passengers traveling to 191 destinations in 42 counties through 47 different airlines.

 There’s no question of the importance of data in helping Dublin Airport maintain steady growth and continuously improve the passenger experience.
 Since implementing TARGIT Decision Suite, Cleary’s goal has been to build a data-driven culture across the entire organization.
 All airport operations—car parks, security, duty-free shops, and commercial—generate valuable data that must be tracked and analyzed.

 Cleary considers daa’s analytics strategy as an investment in people, processes, and modern data and analytics technology.
 The team of users is working to grow the data culture across all levels of the organization with evidence-based data-driven decision-making the norm.
 Due to the sensitive nature of airport data, that involves creating a trusted and compliant environment that promotes responsible use of data.